avreal/avillarreal.io/content/posts/OSPFAreaTypes.md

 ~~~

-### And now we can look at the routing table, NO DEFAULT ROUTING IS SET:
+### And now we can look at the routing table, Recall NO static routing is configured:

 ### Inter Area Routes